mitsuhiko/lucumr/2015/5/27/rust-for-pythonistas.rst

         }
     }

-The big differences to the Python version here is that we use a binary tree map instead of a hash table and we put that into an Arc'ed mutex.
+The big differences to the Python version here is that we use a B-tree map instead of a hash table and we put that into an Arc'ed mutex.
 What's that?
-First of all we use a binary tree because it sorts automatically which is what we want here.
+First of all we use a B-tree because it sorts automatically which is what we want here.
 Then we put it into a mutex so that we can at runtime lock it.
 Relationship established.
 Lastly we put it into an Arc.
 An Arc reference counts what it encloses.
 In this case the mutex.
 This means that we can make sure the mutex gets deleted only after the last thread finished running.
 Neat.

 So here is how the code works: we count to 20 like in Python, and for each of those numbers we run a local function.
 Unlike in Python we can use a